thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours.

-The linear trends were calculated using an first order autoregressive model with lag of 1 day with fitting method of the "maximum likelihood" (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function "arima" from the library "stats" of the R programming language
+The linear trends were calculated using a first order autoregressive model with lag of 1 day with fitting method of the "maximum likelihood" (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function "arima" from the library "stats" of the R programming language